RadoStef/RadoStef/README.md

+👋 Hi there!
+Welcome to my profile!
-- 🙂👋🏻 Greetings!
-My name is @Radoslav from the charming town of Pomorie, Bulgaria.
+🙂 My name is Radoslav, and I hail from the charming town of Pomorie, Bulgaria.
-- 💞️ I am Front-end developer passionate about creating web UI, websites and web apps, particularly the Front-End part using HTML, CSS, JS, React, and Vue JS.
+💞️ I’m a passionate Web Developer focused on creating engaging web UIs, websites, and web apps, specializing in Front-End development with HTML, CSS, JavaScript, React, and Vue.js.
+💻 Currently, I work as a Front-End Developer, primarily using JavaScript and Vue.js, while also dabbling in Back-End development with technologies like C# .NET Core, Entity Framework API, Microsoft SQL Server, Firebase, and Supabase.
-- 💻 Currently immersed in continuous learning and working as a front-end developer, with JavaScript and Vue JS.
-In my free time I also try to stay tuned to the first framework Ive ever learned - React.
+🧑‍💻 In my spare time, I stay connected to the first JavaScript framework I ever learned—React.
-- 💻 Over the past few months, I've successfully executed several projects using Vue JS.
+📱 I’m also working on building a mobile app using FlutterFlow.
-- 🌊 Residing by the sea, Ive crafted an informative website about my city using React, but currently I am refactoring and migrating it to Vue.
-Feel free to explore the pinned project or visit https://pomorie-info.com.
+🌊 Living by the sea, I’ve created an informative website about my hometown.
+Originally built with React, I’m currently refactoring and migrating it to Vue.js.
+Check out the pinned project or visit pomorie-info.com.

 <hr>
 <div>